franckydoo/fractalGenerator/README.md

 ## Usage

-- Move sliders to control box blur, color frequency and color phases
+- Move sliders to control detail level, box blur, color frequency and color phases
 - Reset button for re-paint
 - Zoom In and Zoom Out buttons
 - Button for center image on cursor position